tahiyar7/Excel-Analytics/README.md

 CONCATENATE / CONCAT / TEXTJOIN: Combine multiple strings into one string.
 LEFT, RIGHT, MID: Extract a specified number of characters from a string.
 LEN: Returns the number of characters in a string.
-TRIM: Removes all spaces from a text string except for single spaces between words.
+TRIM: Removes all spaces from a text string except for single spaces between words.<br />
 UPPER, LOWER, PROPER: Convert text to uppercase, lowercase, or proper case.
 7. Lookup and Reference Functions
 These functions are used to search and reference data within Excel.